-A commercial is meant to attract eyeballs to promote a brand, which would lead to sale or investment, or more promotion.
+A commercial is meant to attract eyeballs to promote a brand, which would lead to sales or investment, or more promotion.
 It is usually built around the idea that a brand believes in.
-Making commercials for the Internet includes mediums such as texts, images or videos.
+Making commercials for the Internet includes mediums such as texts, images, or videos.
 Videos stick in the mind much longer than a text or image would, and has the capability of saying much more than a text or image can.

-Video commercials have moved from our TV sets to our laptops, smart phones, and tablets.
+Video commercials have moved from our TV sets to our laptops, smartphones, and tablets.
 They rule the roost when it comes to engaging viewer attention.
 Videos work because they engage more senses than a text or image would do.

 Our brains are wired such that they easily remember things that connect two or more sources of information, and since videos use the sight and sound sensations, while text or images use just the sensation of sight, there are no points for guessing which one would be better etched in the memory.

 Furthermore, according to Webinarcare, videos give you more space for exploring new ideas including the use of webinars.
 Sometimes, even a small video without audio conveys an idea more profoundly than one with audio.
 And sometimes, a single statement spoken in a particular voice can become a defining moment.